Murder of Dylan Groves: Trial

 On the fourth and final day of their trial, both Jessica and Daniel took the stand.
 Jessica took the stand first, and was questioned first by her attorney.
 She admitted to causing the death of Dylan, stating Daniel had nothing to do with the death of Dylan.
 She was cross-examined by prosecutors, and when asked how she killed her son, gave no direct answer, instead stating it was an accident and she dropped him.

 Daniel took the stand next, and during his direct examination, he testified that he didn't know Jessica was using drugs until just before Dylan's birth.
 He testified that on March 28, shortly after the caseworker left their home, he found Dylan dead in his crib.
 He stated he fell back into drug use after their older son was taken by Children's Services.
 During cross-examination, prosecutors referenced statements he gave to investigators about seeing his wife strike Dylan in the head four times and grab him aggressively by the ribs.
 Daniel claimed during his cross-examination he thought that was a dream.

 During closing arguments, the prosecution argued that Daniel should be found guilty of the same crimes as Jessica for not seeking help after seeing her strike and grab Dylan.

 After two hours of deliberation, the jury found Jessica guilty on all counts, and Daniel guilty on every count except for aggravated murder.
 Judge Mark Kuhn sentenced Jessica to life without parole on the aggravated murder charge plus an additional 32 years for the other charges.
+Jessica is currently incarcerated at the Dayton Correctional Institution in Dayton, Ohio.
 Daniel was sentenced to a total of 47 years to life.
-Both of them are currently being held at separate prisons in the Ohio Department of Rehabilitation and Corrections.
+Daniel is currently incarcerated at the Grafton Correctional Institution in Grafton, Ohio.